cglotr/cs/dynamic_programming.md

 Usually applicable to **optimization problems**, where a problem might have many solutions and we want to get to any solution with the optimal value.

-## Requirements that any optimization problem needs to have to be applicable to DP
+## Requirements for any optimization problem to be applicable to DP
 ### Exhibit optimal sub-structure
 A problem has optimal sub-structure when the optimal solution to the problem contain within it, optimal solutions to sub-problems.
 For example, `f(n) = f(n - 1) + f(n - 2)`.